 Sleep in their Room

 Not always the easiest.
-My husband did this for a few nights which helped him to sleep a bit.
+My husband did this for a few nights which helped my son to sleep a bit.
 It definitely isn’t a long term solution, but a bit of sleep is better than none, and it helped him feel a bit more at ease.

 When you’re in the midst of dealing with never getting to sleep, it can be difficult to see the light that is finally getting a decent sleep again.
+Fear of ghosts and monsters can take a huge toll on the entire family.
 Hopefully you can find something that helps.